The Clam Chair: The Design Mystery Behind a Danish Icon

 Clam Chair, Arnold Madsen, Arctander storyAd credit: @arkivalium.

-Fine, but what about the documentation?
+What about the documentation?

 Arnold Madsen, Clam Chair, song text